Home

 kooparoona niara (Great Western Tiers) includes the imposing northern and eastern escarpment of the extensive Central Plateau of Tasmania.
 The area is usually taken to include both adjoining parts of the plateau (especially the part readily accessible by day walks) and the forested lower slopes, which are mostly in public ownership – with high conservation values.

-The First People have inhabited and moved through the area for many thousands of years.
-The present-day Aboriginal community has strong cultural links with the landscape, giving it the name kooparoona niara – the Mountains of the Spirits.
+The First Peoples of lutruwita (Tasmania) have inhabited and moved through the area for many thousands of years.
 The area is rich in globally significant Aboriginal heritage.

 The Tasmanian Aboriginal community has formally requested that the Tasmanian government hand back significant parts as an Aboriginal owned and managed national park.
 Our group strongly supports this aspiration.

-Since then, after many years of campaigning by conservationists to end logging, the area has been given World Heritage status and the Mole Creek Karst National Park has been created on the western end.
-However, while protected under the IUCN World Heritage conventions, most of the area remains in inappropriate tenures under Tasmanian law.
+After many years of campaigning by conservationists to end logging, most of the area has been given World Heritage status as part of the Tasmanian Wilderness World Heritage Area.
+The Mole Creek Karst National Park has been created on the western end.
+However, while protected under the IUCN World Heritage conventions, most of kooparoona niara remains in inappropriate tenures under Tasmanian law.
+Some important areas of karst and forest remain inadequately protected.

 Western Bluff – cave country